aerogear/aerogear-unifiedpush-server/README.md

 ## Getting started

-Only three steps are needed to get going!
+The following steps are needed to get going!

 * Get the [latest WAR files](http://aerogear.org/push/)
 * Setup a database of [your choice](http://aerogear.org/docs/unifiedpush/ups_userguide/server-installation/#_database_configuration)